¶¡ÏãÔ°AV

 • Your current academic standing and grade-related risks

-• Academic performance and curricular intensity prior to university
+• Academic performance and curricular intensity before university

 TIP #2